 Local government elections

-A recount is required to fill a councillor vacancy on the Burnie City Council, created by the resignation of Councillor Steven Kons on 25 September 2024.
+A recount is required to fill a councillor vacancy on the Flinders Council, created by the resignation of Councillor Peter Rhodes on 3 February 2025.

-The TEC has written to eligible candidates not elected at the 2022 Burnie City Council election, inviting them to participate.
-The period of consent closes at 12 noon on Monday 7 October 2024.
+The TEC will write to candidates not elected at the 2022 Flinders Council election, inviting them to participate.
+The period of consent closes at 12 noon on Monday 17 February 2025.

-As ballot papers for the ordinary election of councillors had been data entered, a computer calculated result will be available not long after the close.
+As ballot papers for the ordinary election of councillors have been data entered, a computer calculated result will be available not long after the close.

-A recount took place on 23 September 2024 to fill a councillor vacancy on the Meander Valley Council, created by the resignation of Councillor Michael Kelly on 10 September 2024.
+A recount was conducted to fill a councillor vacancy on the Meander Valley Council, created by the resignation of Councillor Deborah White on 13 January 2025.

-The TEC wrote to candidates not elected at the 2022 Meander Valley Council election inviting them to participate.
-The period of consent closed at 12 noon on Monday 23 September 2024.
+The TEC wrote to candidates not elected at the 2022 Meander Valley Council election, inviting them to participate.
+The period of consent closed at 12 noon on Tuesday 28 January 2025.

 As ballot papers for the ordinary election of councillors had been data entered, a computer calculated result was available not long after the close.